udplabs/okta-kotter/README.md

 The demo app expects a few configuration details in your Okta org (TODO: automate configuration with Terraform):

-- Create an "Admin" group.
+- A group called "Admin" -- you'll want to assign at least one user to it.
+- API key.
-- An "Web" OpenID Connect application with:
+- A "Web" OpenID Connect application with:
   - both Authorization Code and Implicit grant types enabled
   - Login redirect URI: `http://localhost:5000`
   - Initiate login URI: `http://localhost:5000/login/okta/authorized`